There are a number of different types of literature review. Common types include:

 Once you have read through a few items, look for trends and related subjects or topics within the research - ask yourself again what you need to know and start setting up a framework which will assist you to find the information you need.

-In the early stages of the literature review, it is quite common to experience a shift in specific areas of interest once you start reading relevant literature.
-For this reason, be flexible in the early stages when reading relevant articles and be prepared to revise any specific objectives for your review during the early stages of the review.
+In the early stages of the literature review, it is common to find your interest in specific areas change as you start reading the literature.
+Be flexible in the early stages when reading relevant articles and be prepared to revise any specific objectives for your review.

-It is common during thesis research to spend several weeks or months clarifying the specific areas of focus for a review.
+During thesis research you usually spend some time clarifying the specific areas of focus for a review.
 During the early stages of reading relevant literature, a good strategy is to note emerging themes and ideas, and develop and revise a set of specific questions, or sub-topics to create an overall framework for the review.

 A useful tool for this early stage of exploring themes and ideas is mind-mapping.
-This can be done using the traditional pen and paper, or there are online equivalents that offer extra functionality.
+This can be done with pen and paper, or there are online equivalents that offer extra functionality.
 Consult the Literature Review Toolbox section of this guide for more information.

 Consider factors that will influence the scope of the review, such as: